 2017: Sophia the robot was granted citizenship

-This story was true, but at the same time meaningless.
-A lifelike humanoid robot called Sophia, a creation of Hanson Robotics, was granted citizenship by Saudi Arabia at a tech conference in Riyadh.
+A lifelike humanoid robot called Sophia, a creation of Hanson Robotics, was granted honorary citizenship by Saudi Arabia at a tech conference in Riyadh.
 This raised all sorts of issues about human/robot rights, and many people took Sophia’s on-stage acceptance speech to be a genuine indication of her capabilities, feelings and opinions.

-The truth is of course that Sophia was just an animatronic that only recited what her makers had written for her to say, in an entirely scripted interview.
-Sophia’s conversational subsystem actually uses AIML, a freeware chatbot scripting language that is popular for its simplicity.
+The truth is however that Sophia is merely an animatronic that only recited what her makers had written for her to say, in an entirely scripted interview.
+Sophia’s conversational subsystem actually uses ChatScript (prior to 2016 it also used AIML), which is a scripting language for writing keyword-based chatbots.
+In many “interviews” its responses are even more simply triggered by an operator behind the scenes pressing “play”, not even using speech recognition.

 The sky falls every day